Last Updated on August 3, 2020 by queenie mak

 As much as I felt the physical relief from exiting the plane, I felt defeated.
 I felt that my fear has taken over my life.
 And I lost.

-learning to cope
+Learning to cope with anxiety

 However bad these thoughts are, I just knew I have to deal with them.
 I knew I had to get over my fear and I have to do it quickly.
 I wasn’t going to let my fear win.
 Travel is part of my life!
 So I will have to cope with whatever fear I have.

 I had to admit that this is something I have to face.
 Brushing it off further is no longer an option.
-I saw a therapist for few months when I lived in Toronto and she taught me how to cope whenever I am in these types of situations.
+I saw a therapist for a few months when I lived in Toronto and she taught me how to cope whenever I am in these types of situations.
 Even though it was helpful to talk to her once a week, I wanted to work on it more outside of therapy; I wanted her to assign “homework” for me to do.

 Taking the lessons I learned from my therapist, and along with my own experience, I’ve developed a routine that I always do every time I get on a plane.
 First, It starts with planning.
 I always pick an aisle seat closest to the front of the aircraft.
 Visually, I feel better if I do not see a lot of people sitting in front of me.
-Secondly, I always bring a bottle of cold water, mints or these Chinese cough candies that I like, and a portable fan (its small and you plug it into your phone).
+Secondly, I always bring a bottle of cold water, mints or these Chinese cough candies that I like, and a portable fan (it’s small and you plug it into your phone).
 Third, I distract myself by counting.
 Whenever the engine starts, which means the air is turned off, I start counting.
 Somehow it distracts me and those seconds and minutes go by faster.